 Our highly effective data recording enables us to identify the species using tunnels, age class, sex (where possible), direction of travel and percentage tunnel crossing rate and rejection rate, which is important for mitigation and translocation projects.
 We are also able to generate graphs showing the direction of travel of amphibians through tunnels.
 Currently, FES are the only company in the UK able to offer such a range of scientific outputs thanks to our unique data recording and analysis.

-For further information please contact FES Science and Research Manager at: firstname.lastname@example.org.
+For further information please contact: firstname.lastname@example.org.